Parent Resources

 Colorado Department of Public Health and Environment

-How to talk to your kids about drugs if you did drugs
+How to talk to your kids about drugs when you've done drugs

 Vaping: What You Need to Know and How to Talk With Your Kids